 The TWELFTH article (“Good Guy Guarantee”) in its entirety.

 EIGTH: REPAIRS AND ALTERATIONS.
 Owner acknowledges that the repairs and alterations to the demised premises made by Tenant as of October 1, 2020, are acceptable and in conformance with the Lease.
 Owner acknowledges that Tenant has kept and maintained the demised premises in good repair, order and condition, as of October 1, 2020.

+NINTH: UTILITY CHARGES STATEMENTS.
+In the First Amendment to Lease, in the SECOND article, section F (“Miscellaneous”), at the end of the first paragraph, add:

+Provided, Tenant shall have no liability for Utility Charges applying to any calendar month unless a statement for that month was prepared and delivered to Tenant within 6 months after the end of the calendar month in question, and Tenant is only obligated to pay Utility Charges according to statements prepared and delivered within 6 months after the end of the calendar month in question.

-NINTH: NO BROKER.
+TENTH: NO BROKER.
 Tenant represents and warrants to Owner that no broker was responsible for bringing about this Amendment and this Amendment was negotiated directly between Owner and Tenant.
 Tenant shall indemnify Owner from all loss, cost, liability, damage and expenses, including, but not limited to, reasonable counsel fees and disbursements, arising from any breach of the foregoing representation and warranty.

-TENTH: MISCELLANEOUS.
+ELEVENTH: MISCELLANEOUS.
 In each event of a conflict between the Lease, as amended by the First Amendment to Lease and the Second Amendment to Lease, and this Amendment, the terms of this Amendment shall govern and control.
 Except to the extent expressly modified by the foregoing provisions of this Amendment, the Lease, the First Amendment to Lease and the Second Amendment to Lease are hereby ratified and confirmed in all respects.
 All references to “Lease” are henceforth references to the Lease as amended by the First Amendment to Lease and as further amended by the Second Amendment to Lease and this Amendment.
 This Amendment may be executed in one (1) or more multiple counterparts, each of which when taken together shall constitute one and the same instrument.
 The “Whereas” clauses set forth above are hereby incorporated into the body of this Amendment as if set forth herein at length.

 UNIFORM CERTIFICATE OF ACKNOWLEDGMENT